 explain calendar art project, begin to make art

 December (worms on black paper)

-start dyeing cotton swabs for coral reef by dipping tips in FW Fluorescent Artists Acrylic Ink, Neon, Set of 6
+start dyeing cotton swabs for coral reef by dipping tips in FW Fluorescent Artists Acrylic Ink, Neon, Set of 6. this works

 start posters for museum: Sponges (sunlight zone)